Glass transition: Effect of polymer blending on glass transition

 Polymer blending is a process in which two or more polymers are mixed together in order to create a new polymer with properties which are significantly different from the properties of the individual polymers.
 The blending process can result in enhanced properties like superior strength or flexibility for a variety of applications like packaging, automotive parts and electronics.
-There are various different classifications of polymer blends but in the discussion of the effect on glass transitions I will classify polymer blends as miscible and immiscible.
+There are various different classifications of polymer blends but in the discussion of the effect on glass transition, polymer blends are often classified as miscible or immiscible.

 Miscibility refers to the mixing of the individual polymers at a molecular level.
 While miscible polymers mix favorably, immiscible polymers remain separate within the blend at a molecular level.
 The miscibility of polymers has an impact on the glass transition region of the polymer blends.

 Typically, for immiscible polymer blends, the glass transition temperature of the polymer doesn't change with the composition and it maintains the same glass transition temperature region as the bulk value of the polymer.
 Most polymers are thermodynamically immiscible in nature due to their low configurational entropy of mixing.
 Immiscible polymer blends are commonly produced using a technique called melt processing, which allows for production at a very low cost.
 At the molecular level, the phases in the blend of the individual polymers remain separate which is why the individual polymers maintain the same glass transition temperature / region as in their pure form.
 In immiscible polymer blends, the separation of the phases for the individual polymers results in distinct glass transition temperature for the individual phases.
 Using either differential scanning calorimetry (DSC) or Dynamic mechanical analysis (DMA), the glass transition temperature of immiscible polymer blends can be revealed.
 The results should show two or more distinct peaks depending on the number of separate phases in the immiscible polymer blend.
 The presence of this distinct and individual glass transition temperature peaks indicates phase separation and can also be utilized to classify whether a polymer blend is immiscible or not.